Arnoques/photo-autosort/README.md

 3. When you execute the first part of the script, it creates a list of pictures with its timestamp (DateTimeOriginal) in the root folder and a playlist to see the order in which the pictures will be sorted.

-The playlist can be seen with, for example, the following command line:
-$feh --full-screen --auto-zoom --quiet --hide-pointer --filelist playlist.txt or any other program that allows a playlist of pictures.

 4. After verifying that the order is fine, execute the second part of the script.
 It will *NOT* touch your original pictures, just make a copy of them.